axelgalicia/react-app-my-reads/README.md

 This project allows you to keep track of which books you are currently reading, want to read or you already read.
 It displays the books in specific shelf depending on the book state.

-It is also possible to search for new books and add to your shelf.
-Books state are being synchronized over the Internet using a existing REST API.
+It is also possible to search for new books and add them to your shelf.
+Books state are being synchronized over the Internet using an existing REST API.

 The main page displays your books and also contain the button to start searching for new books.